 Experienced brokers get to know a lot about the ins and outs of buying and selling franchises in Canada and get to be pretty good at understanding things like tax implications, paperwork, etc. Even so, they should never encourage you not to do your own due diligence.

 It is highly recommended to use any and all experts that you deem appropriate during your due diligence process.
 You may want to hire a qualified accountant, for instance, to help you assess the financials of the opportunity you are considering.
 Your franchise consultant should be able to provide you with valuable resources and contacts to help you get started.

 They use high-pressure sales tactics

 Most franchise consultant services are at no cost to clients.
 The franchisors they work with pay the fee when a successful match is made and the individual invests in the franchise, similar to an executive recruiter.
 High-pressure sales tactics, therefore, should be a red flag.

 If someone ends up buying a business that is not the right fit, it is not good for the franchisee or the franchisor.
-In the best case scenario, they might somehow stumble through, but in the worst case scenario, they could damage the brand reputation.
+In the best-case scenario, they might somehow stumble through, but in the worst-case scenario, they could damage the brand’s reputation.

 There are many benefits to buying or selling a franchise in Canada with the help of a business broker.
-They understand aspects of the franchise industry that you may be unaware of and frequently have access to not widely publicized information that can help you in your decision making.
-Nevertheless, the job comes with big responsibility, so it’s important to avoid those advisors with bad habits.
+They understand aspects of the franchise industry that you may be unaware of and frequently have access to not widely publicized information that can help you in your decision-making.
+Nevertheless, the job comes with a big responsibility, so it’s important to avoid those advisors with bad habits.